Fedora CoreOS Frequently Asked Questions

 We have the following new communication channels around Fedora CoreOS:

 Yes, Fedora CoreOS comes with automatic updates and regular releases.
 Multiple update channels are provided catering to different users' needs.
-It will introduce a new node-update service based on rpm-ostree technologies, with a server component that can be optionally self-hosted.
+It introduces a new node-update service based on rpm-ostree technologies, with a server component that can be optionally self-hosted.
 Failures that prevent an update from booting will automatically be reverted.

 Fedora CoreOS is provisioned with Ignition.
 However, existing Ignition configurations will require changes, as the OS configuration will be different from Container Linux.
 Existing cloud-init configurations are not supported and will need to be migrated into their Ignition equivalent.

 As with Container Linux, the best practice is to re-provision the node, due to the cloud-init/Ignition transition at least.
-Since Fedora CoreOS will be using rpm-ostree technology, it may be possible to rebase from Fedora Atomic Host to Fedora CoreOS, but it will not be recommended.
-It will be preferable to gain experience deploying systems using Ignition so that they can be re-provisioned easily if needed.
-This will all be part of a "migrating from Fedora Atomic Host" guide which will be published soon.
+Since Fedora CoreOS uses rpm-ostree technology, it may be possible to rebase from Fedora Atomic Host to Fedora CoreOS, but it is not recommended.
+It’s preferable to gain experience deploying systems using Ignition so that they can be re-provisioned easily if needed.
+For notes on migrating from Atomic Host to Fedora CoreOS, see the migration guide.

 Fedora CoreOS includes Docker and podman by default.
 Based on community engagement and support this list could change over time.